The Hidden Case of Ewan Forbes: Content

 The book discusses the life history of aristocrat Ewan Forbes who was assigned female at birth and, from a young age of six, was observed by his family to act purposefully as a boy.
 Supported by his mother, he was allowed to access medical specialists from the age of 15 and was given an early version of synthetically produced testosterone as hormone therapy.
 This allowed him to go through a male puberty with male secondary sex characteristics.
 At that time in the 1930s, it was allowed for trans individuals to go through transition and then alter their birth certificates of their own accord, without requiring approval through a certificate as has become required through the Gender Recognition Act 2004.
 This was done by Forbes, who then was married to a woman, and became a general practitioner.
 But the issue of his transition became a legal problem after both his father and elder brother died, making him next in line of succession for the baronetcy.

-A cousin of the family contested the inheritance, however, leading to a Scottish court case in 1968 and his legal team had to deal with a problem in common understanding of the terminology that had changed recently.
+A cousin of the family contested the inheritance, leading to a Scottish court case in 1968 and his legal team had to deal with a problem in common understanding of the terminology that had changed recently.
 Prior to that decade, trans individuals were considered a subset of intersex conditions, but psychiatrists pushed in the 1960s for being transgender to be labelled as a mental illness.
 This not only threatened his inheritance, but also his marriage, as if declared female by the courts, his marriage would be considered perjury, as same-sex marriage was not legal at the time.
 Opting for a private trial so as not to have his personal life exposed to the general public, Forbes agreed to an examination by doctors and to pay for the legal fees of the prosecution.
 Although the doctors defined Forbes as having "female anatomy with some male characteristics", he was able to use some obtained tissue of the testes from another individual to act as his own, resulting in him winning the case.
 This allowed for a legal precedent for trans individuals to win cases of primogeniture inheritance and became a threat to the aristocracy of the time, resulting in them silencing the results of the court decision so that it could not be used as a reference in subsequent trials.